 11. What to Do if a Nest Thermostat Is Not Compatible

 Nest thermostats are compatible with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to learn which Nest model works with your system.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and current setup to determine which Nest model is compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in [siteinfo field="msa"].
-Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Pocatello.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+Nest Thermostats are packed with features designed to make life more comfortable and save money.
 However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Don't forget, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps:

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.